hotwired-laravel/turbo-laravel-site/source/_bootcamp/native-bridge-component.md

 # *10.* Our First Bridge Component

 Rendering the create chirps form inline right on the homepage isn't the best UX for mobile.
 Instead, it would be better to display the form as a native modal screen.
-Let's implement that, but first, let's hide the entire create chirps form on Turbo Native.
+Let's implement that, but first, let's hide the entire create chirps form on Hotwire Native.

-## Hiding the Elements for Turbo Native only
+## Hiding the Elements for Hotwire Native only

-We could technically prevent the entire section from even rendering on requests made by Turbo Native clients using the `@unlessturbonative` Blade directives, something like this:
+We could technically prevent the entire section from even rendering on requests made by Hotwire Native clients using the `@unlessturbonative` Blade directives, something like this:

 ```blade
 <x-app-layout>